tendermint/atom_one/CALL_TO_ARMS.md

 ## Commentary

-_I (Jae Kwon) commit to fixing the cultural and technical issues of the Cosmos Hub, or supporting a minimal fork of the Cosmos Hub aligned with the values of ATOM1.0.
-Should the proposal get vetoed with a large show of force, I will re-apply to the foundation council of the ICF, from which I was pressured to leave due to "conflict of interest" from those with conflict of interest.
-Should the proposal fail to get sufficient veto power, I nevertheless commit to a minimal fork.
-In either case the goal remains the same, to make a minimal hub AND gno.land work together as complementary systems; one solving the token pegging and ICS problem, and the other solving the smart contract problem. - Jae Kwon_
+_I returned in May to provide organizational leadership and design direction for the growth of Cosmos.
+NoWithVeto on prop82 enables me to dedicate myself to the urgent development work needed on the hub without distractions.
+I will reapply to the foundation council of the ICF.
+Gno.land is complementary to my vision of what a minimal hub needs;
+one solving the token pegging and ICS scaling problem, and the other solving the smart contract problem.

+I can and want to do both.
+We must do both.
+I am committed to doing all of the above.

+- Jae Kwon_